otr4j/otrv4/otrv4.md

 state from the higher-level protocol as `phi'`, as well as include the values imposed by this specification.

+> TODO make explicit that OTR-encoding is used in constructing `phi`.
+(This is now only implied through the `DATA` reference.)

 Note that variable length fields are encoded as DATA.
 If `phi'` is a string, it will be encoded in UTF-8.